rogerbinns/apsw/doc/async.rst

 Library

     apsw with :mod:`asyncio`, asyncio using `uvloop
-    <https://uvloop.readthedocs.io/>`__ as the inner loop, trio, and
+    <https://uvloop.readthedocs.io/>`__ as the inner loop, and trio.
-    the aiosqlite library for comparison.  aiosqlite uses the same background worker thread and queue implementation as apsw.
+    The aiosqlite library (asyncio only) is included for comparison, using the same SQLite shared library as apsw.

 Prefetch

     How many rows are fetched in a batch for queries, controlled by :attr:`apsw.async_cursor_prefetch` in APSW.
 A value of 1 as shown in the first rows ends up as 301 thousand messages and responses with the worker thread.
 That is halved with 2 etc.  The default is 64.
+The most returned by the query is 1,000 rows.

 Wall